How to Automate Your AI Blog Workflow in 2026

 Why Information Gain Matters

-Information Gain is what turns “another AI article” into something Google actually wants to rank.
+Information Gain is what turns "another AI article" into something readers can actually use.

 When you use a neural engine like Clickcentric, you aren't just predicting the next word; you are analyzing the top results to find what is missing from the conversation.